coenm/Z85e/README.md

 //
-// option 2
-// less performance using string (construction)
+// option 2, less performance as a string is constructed from the Span<char> content.
 //
 ReadOnlySpan<byte> source = new byte[8] { /* data */ };
 string encodedResult Z85.Encode(source);